opentelekomcloud-docs/docsportal/doc/source/dashboard/index.rst

 HelpCenter 3 Dashboard powered by Grafana
 =========================================

-The [Helpcenter](docs.otc-service.com) is the central repository for all user and customer related documentation of the [Open Telekom Cloud](open-telekom-cloud.com).
+The `Helpcenter<https://docs.otc-service.com/>` is the central repository for all user and customer related documentation of the `Open Telekom Cloud<https://open-telekom-cloud.com>`.
 It is based on a set of GitOps processes, that makes writing, reviewing, releasing, and updating documentation transparent.
 Core components of the Helpcenter are Git repositories, a rendering engine that transforms restructured text into several formats including HTML and PDF, a powerful serach engine, and a webserver delivering the content to the users.

 To maintain a continous overview of the documents, their status, pending changes, or reported issues, a comprehensive status dashboard has been introduce, leveraging Grafana for improved visibilityof the associated processes.
 This is this dashboard's documentation.

-The dashboard system consists of four components: Python scripts extract data automatically from the repositories and other sources, and store it in a PostgreSQL database.
-Grafana provides interactive and intuitive data visualization, and Zulip alerts users with timely notifications.

 This comprehensive mechanism continously tracks and evaluates the progress of the documentation process from the pre-production stage in